bigscience-workshop/data_tooling/datastore/README.md

 # Extensions to Huggingface's datasets

-Creates a datastore that interconnects to many backends and supports fast writing and distributed storage and processing.
+Creates a datastore that interconnects to sqlite and memmap backends.

 ## Run